-Note that the equivalence relation depends only on the combinatorics of $P^n$.
+\begin{definition}[{\bf Moment Angle Manifold}] For every point $q \in P^n$, denote by $G(q)$ the unique (smallest) face containing $q$ in its interior.
+For any simple polytope $P^n$ define the {\em moment angle manifold} where $(t_1,p) \sim (t_2, q)$ if and only if $p=q$ and $t_1\,t_2^{-1} \in T_{G(q)}$. \end{definition} \begin{remark} The action of $T^m$ on $\mathcal{Z}_P$ is locally standard.
+The proof of this fact is analogous to the proof in Construction 5.12 in \cite{BP}. \end{remark} Note that the equivalence relation depends only on the combinatorics of $P^n$.
 In fact, this is also true for the topological and smooth type of $\mathcal{Z}_P$, that is, combinatorially equivalent simple polytopes yield homeomorphic, and, in fact, diffeomorphic, moment angle manifolds (see Proposition 4.3 in Panov \cite{P} and the remark immediately following it).